 Quick Solution Overview

-Video Tutorial: Region Change & Code Entry
+Video Tutorial: Region Change & Entry

 7957, follow the steps below to enter it.